chrislattman/linux-kernel-module/README.md

 # Linux Kernel Module

+This module is posted for educational purposes only.

 To test this module, run `make` then `sudo insmod mymodule.ko` to insert it.

 Run `sudo dmesg` to see the printk messages.